XIQUQIX/Stock-Analysis_Pioneer/README.md

 ### 1. Data Preparation
 - **Input Files**:
   - Every required file is stored in `txt_lib` folder.
+    - Yet, the stock name is not updated and some may even have been delisted.
+Please check out and you could update that by editing the stock_name.txt.

 ### 2. Running the Analysis
 The analysis script can be scheduled to run daily at 8:00 AM (e.g., using Windows Task Scheduler).
 The main script to execute is `kdj_整合.ipynb` or its converted Python script.